Updated: Oct 8

-When I teach face-to-face, I try my best to keep notes clean and in one consistent place such as a notebook, but it's actually pretty tricky!
+When I teach face-to-face, I try my best to keep notes clean and in one consistent place such as a notebook, but it's tricky!
 Often students lose or forget their notebook, so lesson notes end up on individual pieces of paper which can easily be misplaced or separated from each other.

 I am also aware of the time ticking past, and the fact that I am principally being engaged to teach the student: if too much time and attention is devoted to making the notes look pretty, I might lose the concentration of the student or devote more lesson time/attention to the notes than I do to my student.
 Ultimately, presentation takes more of a hit than I'd ideally like.